No shell? No problem.

 debux docker://my-nginx --read-only-volumes

 Docker mode uses image-specific Nix volumes such as debux-nix-store-<image-id>.
 This keeps installed packages persistent while avoiding stale store volumes after rebuilding the debug image.
+Treat those volumes as trusted debug-session state; tools installed with dctl can affect later sessions using the same debug image.

 Use ephemeral containers for in-place debugging.
 If RBAC or policy blocks them, use copy mode to create a temporary duplicate pod; use copy mode carefully for workloads with side effects.